Distributed Mixture-of-Experts and Expert Parallelism

 Compiler and SPMD optimizations

 GShard allows for a module that separates model description from the parallel partitioning, consisting “of a set of simple APIs for annotations, and a compiler extension in XLA for automatic parallelization.”
 In practice, GShard “requires the user to annotate a few critical tensors (in the model) with partitioning policies”.
-This allows developers to write the module and the runtime will automatically partition module accross compute units.
-This allows for a compiler technique for Single Program Multiple Data (SPMD) transformation that generates a single program to run on all devices, in order to keep the compilation time constant independent of the number of devices (see Figure 2 for an illustration).
+This allows developers to write the module and the runtime will automatically partition modules across compute units.
+This enables a compiler technique for Single Program Multiple Data (SPMD) transformation that generates a single program to run on all devices, keeping compilation time largely independent of device count (see Figure 2 in the paper).

-The XLA SPMD Partitioner for GShard (implemented on the XLA compiler) “automatically partitions a computation graph based on sharding annotations.
+The XLA SPMD partitioner for GShard “automatically partitions a computation graph based on sharding annotations.
 Sharding annotations inform the compiler about how each tensor should be distributed across devices”.

 Model architecture

 The model tested was a Transformer-based stack of encoder and decoder layers.
-Each Transformer block (made of self-attention, feed-forward and on the decoder’s case, attention mask) was converted into a conditional computation module by replacing the feed-forward layer in every second block with a MoE layer (with top-2 gating) in both the encoder and the decoder.
-Strangely enough, the paper does not mention why they introduced MoE in every second block, instead of every third or every single block instead.
+Each Transformer block (self-attention, feed-forward and, on the decoder’s case, cross-attention) was converted into a conditional computation module by replacing the feed-forward layer in every second block with a MoE layer (with top-2 gating) in both the encoder and the decoder.

 Random routing and expert capacity

-The paper introduces the concept of expert capacity, which is the maximum number of tokens that an be assigned to an expert, per iteration, set to be of order \(O(N/E)\) for sequence of size \(N\) and \(E\) experts.
-Tokens assigned to a expert at maximum capacity are considered overflowed tokens, and are passed to the next layer via a residual connection.
+The paper introduces the concept of expert capacity, which is the maximum number of tokens that can be assigned to an expert per iteration, set to be of order \(O(N/E)\) for \(N\) tokens and \(E\) experts.
+Tokens assigned to an expert at maximum capacity are considered overflow tokens and are passed to the next layer via a residual connection.

-The routing mechanism applies random routing where, in the top-2 setup, the top expert always receives a token, but the second expert has a probability (equal to its routing weight) of also receiving a token.
-I.e. it’s a top-1 or top-2 setup, depending on wether the 2nd expert is picked.
-The underlying rationale is that if the 2nd expert has a very small routing weight, this it’s close to insignificant, so the token only needs to be passed to the first expert, therefore reducing computation and token overflowing.
+The routing mechanism applies random routing where, in the top-2 setup, the top expert always receives a token, but the second expert has a probability (related to its routing weight) of also receiving the token.
+I.e. it’s effectively a top-1 or top-2 setup depending on whether the 2nd expert is picked.
+The rationale is that if the 2nd expert has very small routing weight, its contribution is close to insignificant, so the token only needs to be passed to the first expert, reducing compute and overflow.

 Auxiliary loss and load balancing

-The total loss is described as \(L = l_{nll} + k ∗ l_{aux}\), where \(l_{nll}\) is the negative log-likelihood loss, \(k\) is a constant, and \(l_{aux}\) is an auxiliary loss to help avoiding few experts stealing most of the attention at the early stages of training.
+The total loss is described as \(L = l_{nll} + k \cdot l_{aux}\), where \(l_{nll}\) is the negative log-likelihood loss, \(k\) is a constant, and \(l_{aux}\) is an auxiliary loss to help avoid a few experts stealing most tokens early in training.
 This auxiliary loss is formulated as

 Switch Transformers

-A big issue with large MoEs are training instability.
-With that in mind, the 2021 paper Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity tackled that problem by simplifying the routing algorithm and improving model specifications, delivering the first large MoE model able to be trained on the bfloat16 floating point representation.
+A big issue with large MoEs is training instability.
+With that in mind, the 2021 paper Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity tackled that problem by simplifying the routing algorithm and improving model specifications, delivering the first large MoE models able to be trained on bfloat16.

 The benefit of scale was exhaustively studied in Scaling Laws for Neural Language Models which uncovered powerlaw scaling with model size, data set size and computational budget, [and] advocates training large models on relatively small amounts of data as the computationally optimal approach.
 Heeding these results, we investigate a fourth axis: increase the parameter count while keeping the floating point operations (FLOPs) per example constant.